Note: Current pictures are of the IPVD2 model, which I will correct here soon.

 Joyetech Evic VTC Mini

-My only criticisms of this unit is the battery door as it doesn’t sit as flush.
-Some tweaking of the door resulted in a better fit.
-Secondly, the battery must be installed upside down, but don’t worry- it has reverse polarity protection.
-I know, I’ve done it and you will too.
+I do have some minor gripes with the unit.
+First off the battery must be installed upside down, but don’t worry- it has reverse polarity protection.
+I’ve done it and you probably will too.
 Furthermore the fire button requires a little more pressure to fire than what I would like.
-It has the opposite behavior of most of my other mods- the menu buttons are easier to press than than the firing button.
-However, if you’ve used an Innokin or are tired of having the HanaModz leaving a little round indentation on your thumb, it’s a step up.
+It has the opposite behavior of some of my other mods- the menu buttons are easier to press than than the firing button.
+However, if you’ve used an Innokin or are tired of having the HanaModz leaving a little round indentation on your thumb, it’s still a step up.

-It charges via a usb to barrel connector – so no micro usb / firmware etc. For me this isn’t a negative- no worries over a micro usb jack getting damaged.
+Like the D2, it charges via a usb to barrel connector – so no micro usb connector- which also means no firmware update support.
+I really cannot consider this a negative- no worries over a micro usb jack getting damaged.
 Despite the conveinence of sharing a standard smartphone USB cable, I just don’t understand WITF engineers got this great idea about putting USB micro connections on the bottom of mods.
-If you accidentally spill a cup of coffee, a soda, or a bottle of vape juice on the desk it’s sitting on, it’ll survive.
-Mine came out unscathed after getting dropped into a parts cleaning tank.
+For this lack of inconvienence there is a positive tradeoff- If you accidentally spill a cup of coffee, a soda, or a bottle of vape juice on the desk it’s sitting on, it’ll survive.
+My D2 came out unscathed after getting dropped into a parts cleaning tank.

-It does come with a silicone case.
-It’s the best external tank mod for a working class guy or gal.
+I still give this mod 2 thumbs up- It’s the best external tank mod for a working class guy or gal.
 Out of all my mods that take external tanks, it’s the only one I would consider taking out into the shop.
-Aside from the aforementioned battery door peeve, its build quite rugged, but still comfortable to hold and use.
+All the shortcomings of the D2 have been addressed here with the D3 and like it’s predecessor, it’s build quite rugged, packs lots of balls, very compact but still comfortable to hold and use.

-It’s not a stretch to call it a mini SX mini- An SX mini mini (SX Mini Macro, etc..I digress) – and at a quarter of the cost.
-If you love the SX Mini M Class (I do have one and it’s my favorite), but want something smaller, lighter, cheaper and don’t want to risk carrying an SX mini around – this is what you want.
+It’s not a stretch to call the IPVD3 a mini SX mini- An SX mini mini (SX Mini Macro, etc..I digress) – and at a quarter of the cost.
+If you love the SX Mini M Class, but want something smaller, lighter, cheaper and don’t want to risk carrying an SX mini around – this is what you want.
 It’s a perfect companion to the SX mini.
 You’ll love it.

 Vaporshark’s S Body Macro.

-Holy shit this thing is small- there is no way you can make a removable 18650 any smaller than this Smallest of the three and really light.
-All aluminum like the aforementioned two.
+Holy shit this thing is small- there is no way you can make a removable 18650 any smaller than this.
+The S Body Macro is the smallest of the three and really light.
+Good news: it’s aluminum, too.
 More good news: genuine Evolve DNA 40 board and with the large screen DNA display.
-It has Vaporshark’s 2 Amp charging USB board- it will charge the batteries 4X faster than the onboard charging of IPVD2 or 2X faster than VTC mini (when using a wall charger – don’t expect a computer usb output to deliver this).
+It also has Vaporshark’s 2 Amp charging USB board- it will charge the batteries 4X faster than the onboard charging of IPVD2 or 2X faster than VTC mini (when using a wall charger – don’t expect a computer usb output to deliver this).
 Like the IPV D2 it has aluminum buttons and has great tactile feel to the buttons.
-Like the VTC mini, it has a magnetic battery door that it fits really well.
+Like all the aforementioned mods, it also has a magnetic battery door that it fits really well.

 Some negatives, however it’s really no fault to be had with the designers of this mod because there are some tradeoffs engineering it to be so small and light.
 Anything wider than a 19mm tank will overhang.
-Natilus mini’s, Subtank Nano’s, Ego Ones and GS Air tanks all work great on this.
+Natilus mini , Triton mini, Subtank Nano, 19mm Ego Ones/ Delta and the GS Air tank all work great on this.
 Also due to the light weight, large tanks will also make the device feel unbalanced in your hand.
-The battery housing does have a strap, but it’s really a tight squeeze getting any 18650 that i have in and out.
+The battery housing does have a strap, but it’s really a tight squeeze getting any 18650 in and out.

 It’s priced in the upper medium price range- $99.
 However, it is a genuine Evolv board, which makes it the lowest price mod out there with an Evolv chip- you do get true Evolv DNA40 performance.
 Vaporshark isn’t charging for shipping on these either.